 Researchers are hopeful that the study will prompt lawmakers across the country to pass tougher distracted driving laws and to create tighter passenger restrictions for novice drivers.
 In Texas, novice drivers (newly licensed drivers within the first 12 months) are prohibited from text messaging and using cell phones.

-At Fibich, Leebron, Copeland & Briggs, our attorneys have worked with many victims and families who have been harmed in auto accidents caused by distracted and negligent drivers.
+At Fibich, Leebron, Copeland & Briggs, our attorneys have worked with many victims and families who have been harmed in car accidents caused by distracted and negligent drivers.
 We’d like to remind everyone about the risks of distractions behind the wheel, and to always make safety a priority.